avikde/koduino/Ghost.md

 ##### 1.2.4.3.
 Interfacing with other microcontrollers

-The mett is easiest to use Serial1 on the mainboard, which is connected to the Micro USB programming port.
+Since you will have to write your own software for communication with the mainboard, this depends on you.
+The options include Serial2 and SPI1 (see 1.2.3), or Serial1 through the micro USB port if your microcontroller can be a USB host.

 #### 1.2.5.
 Interfacing with hobby servos